alexiscolin/seve-js/README.md

 | `destroy` | Destroy app system and all related components (not modules that should be removed manualy) | - `scope` : *(HTMLElement - optional)* - destroy all components from a specific DOM part or global if not specified.                                      |

 ## Components Methods
+The following methods are describe the functions you can use inside the components.
+They are made for simplify sharing data or create link between components. they let you call for a method from another component, subscribe to a modification triggered in another (from a pubsub inner broker).
+They also simplify DOM event creation by managing calling, updating and destroying of their callbacks.
 | Methods       | Description                                                                                                                                           | Arguments / return                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `call`        | To call a method from another component.                                                                                                              | - `func` : *(string)* - method name that should be called. eg "openNav"<br> - `args` : *(array)* - array composed by the list of arguments needed by the func. eg ["homepage", true]<br> - `comp` : *(string)* - component name that will be called (becarefull of the uppercase if needed). eg "Navigation"<br> - `id` : *(string - optional)* - id of the component if there are multiple instances and it's not the first one. eg "Main"                         |